SeatMaxSeatMax

 Terminal pickup zone mapping

-40+ airports with terminal-level pickup coordinates.
+60+ airports across the USA and Canada with terminal-level pickup coordinates.
 SeatMax knows which terminals share a curb and which are a shuttle ride apart.

 Captain eligibility rules